Welcome to the new KidsHealth website! See what is new.

 If your child does not sit down for this long, start with short periods.
 For example, 5 minutes (use a timer), then 10 minutes.
 This should help your child learn that meals end at set times, and on a positive note, not because of refusal.

-How can I encourage positive interactions during meals?
+How to encourage positive interactions during meals

 Consistent instructions